dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Add F-Curve Modifier`
    :Shortcut:  :kbd:`Shift-Ctrl-M`

-Opens a pop-up allowing you to add modifiers to the active F-curve.
+Opens a pop-up allowing you to add modifiers to the active F-Curve.
 Settings for the :doc:`modifier </editors/graph_editor/fcurves/modifiers>` can be found in the :menuselection:`Sidebar --> Modifiers` tab.